PaulioRandall/p90/README.md

 # P90

 A minimalist CSS processor with out of the box support for Svelte.
-Let simple JavaScript handle the logic, not a CSS mutant or obese frameworks.
+Let plain JavaScript handle the logic, not a CSS mutant.

-If you can't incrementally add or remove a tool then be prepared to rewrite your program if you ever want to remove it.
-If you find something better than **P90** then it should be easy to incrementally replace **P90** in CI/CD fashion.
+**P90** scans CSS for **P90** variables just like an ordinary compiler.
+But it does not parse, tokens are simply substituted with user defined values.
+No parsing or syntax trees needed.

-The rest of the introduction is hidden within the examples because you really don't give a damn.
+The rest of the introduction is hidden within the examples because you don't really give a damn.

-## TODO

-- **Figure out** how to better document this package.

 ## Choose your questline

-With this project you have three options:
+You have three options:

 **1. Plunder**

-Loot [`./src`](https://github.com/PaulioRandall/svelte-css-preprocessor/tree/trunk/src) for code to embed in your own projects and packages.
+Loot [`/src`](https://github.com/PaulioRandall/svelte-css-preprocessor/tree/trunk/src) for code to embed in your own projects.

 **2. Fork**

-Fork the repository and use as a starting point for your own CSS processor.
+And use as a starting point for your own CSS processor.
 See [Github](https://github.com/PaulioRandall/p90).

 **3. Import**